Silseven7/_Book_Store_/README.md

 <!--

-- header.php is the shared background for login and enroll taken from index.php background
+- header.php is the shared background for login and enroll forms, it's content is index.php's background

 -->